kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

 RAWeb allows you to customize most RDP file properties for managed resources.
 This allows you to optimize the experience for individual RemoteApps and desktops.

 <InfoBar severity="caution">

-    Properties will be ignored and possibly overwritten for any properties specified in the policy: <b>Add additional RDP file properties to RemoteApps listed in the registry</b>.
+   Properties will be ignored and possibly overwritten for any properties specified in the policy: [Add additional RDP file properties to RemoteApps listed in the registry](/docs/policies/inject-rdp-properties/).

 </InfoBar>

 1. Navigate to **Policies**.